How Does Child Custody Work?

 What is a Child Custody Modification?

 In comparison to an appeal of child custody decisions, modifications are relatively easier.
 Final child custody rulings can be modified or changed at any time.
-However, judges typically prefer to wait at least 1 - 2 years before making modifications.
+However, judges typically prefer to wait at least 1 - 2 years before agreeing to modifications.

-Judges determine the merits of child custody modifications by considering if there has been a substantial change in circumstances and if the requested changes are in the child’s best interest.
-If your request to modify does not meet these two standards, it is not likely that it will be approved by a family court judge.
+Judges determine the merits of child custody modifications by considering whether there has been a substantial change in circumstances and if the requested changes are in the child’s best interest.
+If your request to modify does not meet these two standards, it is not likely to be approved by a family court judge.

-In many cases, parents in the midst of child custody battles are ordered to attend mediation before a hearing is held.
-During mediation, parents can negotiate their concerns and draft a parental agreement with the help of a third-party mediator.
+In many cases, parents who are in child custody battles are ordered to attend mediation before their hearing is held.
+During mediation, parents negotiate their concerns and draft a parental agreement with the help of a third-party mediator.

-If you and your ex initially agree on the parameters of child custody, then you can draft a parental agreement together without the help of mediation.
+If you and your ex initially agree on parameters for child custody, then you can draft a parental agreement together without the help of mediation.
 In both scenarios, child custody agreements must be signed by each parent and approved by a judge to become legal.